 Dragon will be the world’s safest and most reliable crew transport vehicle, with seating for seven, life-support systems, controls with manual capability, and a powered launch escape system.

 Upgrades to Dragon are currently in progress.
-Dragon’s first manned test flight is expected to take place in the next 2-3 years.
+Dragon’s first manned test flight is expected to take place as early as 2018.

 A Free-Flying Microgravity Laboratory